imachaj/bcog200/emo_girl_game/README.md

 ## Test method description

+TO PLAY THE GAME:

+Download all folders, including main_emo_girl.py.
+Load up the main_emo_girl.py file and run it in the terminal, making sure the assets folder is in the same main root folder as main_emo_girl.py.
+A window should pop up, allowing you to see the game.
+To see and interact with the buttons, you have to full screen the canvas.
+To save your avatar, press the save button.

 ### Button Interactions
  -We tested all four buttons (Change Hair, Change Top, Change Bottom, Change Accessory) to make sure they cycle through the correct options and update the canvas.<br>
  -Verified that the old item disappears when a new one is added (e.g., old hair is removed before the new one is placed).<br>